mkchahal/bb_taskList/README.md

 MONGODB_URI = 'your mongoDB uri'
 ```

-Start running the client and the server:
+Start running the server and then the client:

 ```
+$ cd ../
 $ npm start
-$ cd ../
+$ cd frontend
 $ npm start
 ```